actarian/vscode-glsl-canvas/README.md

 ```
 This demonstrates using local and remote images as textures. *Remember that "power of 2" texture sizes is generally what you want to stick to.*

-The following is an example ported from Shadertoy.com:
+An example of fragment shader:
 ```glsl
 // Author:
 // Title: